fabferri/docker-101/docker-starting.md

 docker network prune

 # Remove everything unused (containers, images, networks, volumes)
+# Remove:
+# - All stopped containers
+# - All networks not used by at least one container
+# - All images without at least one container associated to them (not just dangling ones)
+# - All build cache
+# BUT it preserves all volumes (even unused ones)
 docker system prune -a

+# System prune including volumes
+# Removes everything above PLUS: All unused volumes (volumes not attached to any containers)
+docker system prune -a --volumes

 # Show disk usage
 docker system df